-Approximately 60-70% of the adult DAHS patient population smoke cigarettes, and it is not common to see people as young as 10-12 years taking up smoking, with all the health risks associated with it.
+Approximately 60-70% of the adult DAHS patient population smoke cigarettes, and it is not uncommon to see people as young as 10-12 years taking up smoking.

 As a health service, seeing the end results of smoking such as heart disease, lung disease, cancers, stroke, amputations – we are really keen to help smokers find ways to quit.
 The DAHS quit smoking program offers: